 You can often get the 2.9-cent-per-point redemption rate regardless of how soon you need a ride in other areas of the country.
 In our dummy bookings, we’ve discovered that cash fares and redemption rates often don’t change in different markets across the country.

 We found similar results for short travel distances between Oklahoma City and Fort Worth, Texas; Indianapolis and Cincinnati; Orlando, Fla. and Jacksonville, Fla.; and between Vancouver, Canada and Seattle.
 Cash fares and point redemption rates appear to be consistent for these routes throughout the year.

 Upgrades – Great deal

-Amtrak often charges $150 or more extra to sit in Acela First Class, so using just 2,500 points can get you 5 cents or more in value for your points, probably the most lucrative value possible with your Amtrak points.
+Amtrak often charges $150 or more extra to sit in Acela first class, so using only 2,500 points can get you 5 cents or more in value for your points, which is probably one of the most lucrative ways to redeem them.

-Tip: The catch is you can only confirm your upgraded seat within 12 hours of your departure time, so you won’t know in advance whether you’ll be upgraded.
+Tip: The catch is you can only confirm your upgraded seat within 12 hours of your departure time, so you won’t know in advance if you’ll be upgraded.